RomainLITUD/UQnet-arxiv/README.md

 ### Paper Reproduce

-* Run the `ResultsReproduce.ipynb` to get the quantified uncetainty, predictions, etc.
+* Run the `ResultsReproduce.ipynb` to get the quantified uncertainty, predictions, etc.
 * Here we use the MR minimization strategy, which is the same as the leaderboard.
 * Detailed instructions are provided in the notebook.